 And this brings us to our next entry:

-Google May Have Put You in the Penalty Box
+You’ve Been Put in the Google Penalty Box

-A Manual Action penalty can completely remove your website from Google’s search results.
+Google’s Manual Action Penalty can completely remove your website from their search results.

-If you’ve previously ranked really well and then dropped significantly (if not completely out of the rankings), you may be on the wrong side of a penalty.
+If you’ve previously ranked really well and then dropped significantly (or even completely out of the rankings), you may be on the wrong side of a penalty.

 The only thing you can do is check the Google Manual Actions report and start correcting the issues.